vinayakshen/TopReads/Others.markdown

 * Contrarian - a person who rejects or opposes popular opinion esp in stock eschange dealing.

 * Protracted - long-lasting, long drawn out, dragged out (weeks of protracted negotiations)

+* Malaise - A general feeling of discomfort, despondency, uneasiness or angst

+* Crony Capitalism - An economy where business leaders and government have mutually beneficial relationships and is a nominally free market characterized by preferential regulations; Marriage of state and private interests.